Let's Go Karaoke!: Development and release

 Series creator Yama Wayama originally approached the manga magazine Morning to write a manga series about the yakuza, though the editors of the magazine declined her pitch.
 Having previously authored doujinshi (self-published manga), Wayama elected to instead publish the story in this format.
 She originally conceived of the story as one where a yakuza becomes a school teacher, but decided to instead make a story about a "bromance" between two characters with a significant age difference, ultimately settling on the final concept of the story.

 The doujinshi was originally sold at the 129th edition of the doujinshi convention COMITIA on August 25, 2019.
 It sold out at the event and was re-released several times via mail order, but nevertheless sold out frequently and became difficult to obtain.
 Enterbrain acquired the series to publish as a collected edition, which was released on September 12, 2020.
 The collected edition contains a newly illustrated chapter depicting Kyouji's past, as well as general additions and corrections to the art and dialogue.
 An English-language translation was published by Yen Press on May 24, 2022.

-A one-shot sequel, Fami-res Iko (ファミレス行こ。), was published in the December 2020 issue of Enterbrain's manga magazine Comic Beam on November 12, 2020.
+A one-shot sequel, Fami-res Iko (ファミレス行こ。), was published in the December 2020 issue of Enterbrain's manga magazine Comic Beam on November 12, 2020, and ended in the March 2026 issue on February 12th, 2026.
 The one-shot depicts Satomi as a freshman in college.
 The bonus chapter from the Enterbrain edition was re-published in the May 2021 issue of Comic Beam, published on April 12, 2021.